jai-dewani/AsyncLib/Readme.md

-This is an attempt to create your own async library - in Python
+This is an attempt to create your own async library - in Python.
+The original video can be found here - [Build Your Own Async - David Beazley](https://youtu.be/Y4Gt3Xjd7G8?si=M0kjCvr0LoBbyhVt)

 ## Chapter 1 - Introduction
 Assume you have two functions - `coutdown` and `countup`.
 Both count down and up respectively with a setup of 1 second break.
 If we run these two functions like